-‘The Bachelor’ 2017 Spoilers – Episode 8: Who Goes Home After Hometown Dates?
+‘The Bachelor’ 2017 Spoilers — Episode 8: Who Goes Home After Hometown Dates?

 After Viall travels around the country to have the hometown outings with his four remaining ladies, they will all make their way to New York.
 Yes, there is actually going to be a rose ceremony in episode 8, and this will be when the head guy sends one of his four remaining women packing.

-Next week, it is actually going to be what everyone has wanted throughout the entire season and they will see the villain sent home.
+Next week, it is actually going to be what everyone has wanted throughout the entire season, and they will see the villain sent home.
 Yes, Corinne Olympios will not make it to the Overnight Dates which are set to take place in Lapland, Finland for one of the final big episodes of the year.

 Reality Steve confirms that there will be a lot of drama happening before the final four rose ceremony elimination.
 It’s going to be interesting to see how Corinne takes being shunned after she has tried so hard to be his true love.